mnaylor5/prime-condies/README.md

 * Location selection from OpenBeta's static dataset
 * User-specified preferences for ideal and acceptable conditions
 * Retrieve hourly and daily forecast for all selected locations
-* Show current conditions for selected locations as a heads-up summary
+* Show current conditions for selected locations as a heads-up summary, including how many of the next 24 hours are at least decent according to condition preferences
 * Plot hourly and daily condition outlook as a heatmap

 ### Still To Do